comi999/Lengine/README.md

 It uses Premake5 to generate the project, and that is supplied in the project, so no need to install Premake5 if you don't already have it.

-In your Application folder, you can create a Content folder to store all of your Content files inside.
+In your Application folder, you can create a Resources folder to store all of your resource files inside.
 This will automatically be linked via a proprocessor define.

 Using CleanProjectFiles.bat will clear the .vs files, the Generated/Project files and the Lengine.sln.